 Although the downtown public square Place Emilie-Gamelin had difficulties with public intoxication and drug use, homelessness, and unwanted altercations in the past, the city of Montreal began a revitalization project in 2015 that cleaned up a lot of the problems.
 Now, Place Emilie-Gamelin offers free events, concerts, and activities during the summer as well as a new outdoor terrace with a food and drink kiosk.

-In 2018, you can grab al fresco lunches and after-work drinks at Jardins Emilie-Gamelin from May 17 to September 30.
+These days, you can grab al fresco lunches and after-work drinks at Jardins Emilie-Gamelin from May to September.
 New facilities at the park include repurposed shipping containers, a stage, urban agriculture, and a local produce market at the end of the summer.
 The park is located on the corner of Ste.
 Catherine and Berri in downtown Montreal.

 16 of 20